bobdub/APK/docs/project_plan.md

 - Draft initial UI wireframes to validate information architecture.

 ## Open Questions
-- Does the APK need offline capabilities or background sync?
+- The APK needs offline capabilities or background sync.

 - Are there platform-specific integrations (e.g., sensors, notifications) required beyond the web experience?
 - What telemetry/analytics should be captured to monitor usage?